babelfish-for-postgresql/babelfish_project_website/_internals/babelfish-query-handling.md

 ## Babelfish query handling

 In this section, you will learn about Babelfish query handling.
-The first and most important thing is: MS SQL and PostgreSQL differ quite substantially in their query handling.
+The first and most important thing is: Microsoft SQL Server and PostgreSQL differ quite substantially in their query handling.
 For that reason, various transformations have to be applied to make it work.

 Let us therefore take a closer look, and discuss some of the changes made to PostgreSQL